 I had been subconsciously collecting details and ideas that I loved from previous weddings, and incorporated a few of our own too.
 I think my favorite details were the vintage Viewmasters on tables, with guests having to find their seat based on finding the “reel” of where they were coming from… my bouquet which Max’s mom created from vintage brooch pins (found on Etsy and in antique shops), and my robin’s egg (or turquoise blue?) cowboy boots.
 I also loved setting off the wish lanterns that a good friend brought as a surprise for the night!
 We tried to source all of the food locally, and found a great local lobstermen’s association in Maine for our main course.
 Sarah Hipple, an amazing personal chef, who catered our event was so helpful in trying to buy as many local and organic ingredients as possible.

 And although I could go on about detail after detail that I loved about our day… when I look back on everything, the one thing that makes my heart swoon the most, were hearing Max’s vows to me.
 It’s amazing how much work I felt like I put into every little detail… the decoration, the food, the invitations… and looking back, I now realize that this one tiny thing – deciding to write our own vows – is what meant the most to me on our wedding day.
-It really drives home the fact that a wedding is about two people promising to take on the world together, and professing their love out loud.
-The Viewmasters were cool, but nothing compared to that. ;)
+Which just goes to show that a wedding is about two people promising to take on the world together, and professing their love out loud.
+The Viewmasters were cool, but nothing compared to that.

 Photography – Yoon Byun